 We can’t make a Sierra games retrospective without beginning with one of the first graphic adventures ever made for the IBM PC and Sierra’s first big hit: King’s Quest: Quest for the Crown.

-And this month, I chose the company responsible for creating one of my favorite game genres, the Graphic Adventure.
+And this month, I chose the company responsible for creating one of my favourite game genres, the Graphic Adventure.
 I’m speaking, of course, about Sierra.